Austin hopes Turkey will act on Sweden NATO bid before July | Law-Order

 Austin hopes Turkey will act on Sweden NATO bid before July

+US Defense Secretary Lloyd Austin said Wednesday its important that Turkey makes its decision to allow Sweden to join NATO sooner versus later and he feels confident it will happen before the alliance summit in July.Speaking during a stop in Sweden, Austin declined, however, to say whether a recent U.S. deal to provide fighter jet upgrades to Turkey will provide enough incentive for Ankara to finally vote.Standing alongside Austin, Swedish Defense Minister Pl Jonson told reporters he is hopeful Sweden will gain admittance by summer.

-US Defence Secretary Lloyd Austin said Wednesday it's important that Turkiye makes its decision to allow Sweden to join NATO "sooner versus later," and said he "feels confident" it will happen before the alliance summit in July.
+US Defense Secretary Lloyd Austin said Wednesday it's important that Turkey makes its decision to allow Sweden to join NATO "sooner versus later" and he "feels confident" it will happen before the alliance summit in July.

-He declined, however, to say whether a recent US deal to provide fighter jet upgrades to Turkiye will provide enough incentive for Ankara to finally vote.
+Speaking during a stop in Sweden, Austin declined, however, to say whether a recent U.S. deal to provide fighter jet upgrades to Turkey will provide enough incentive for Ankara to finally vote.

-Swedish Defence Minister Pal Jonson said he is hopeful Sweden will gain admittance by summer, and his country feels more secure with the additional US military exercises and involvement with his nation.
+Standing alongside Austin, Swedish Defense Minister Pål Jonson told reporters he is hopeful Sweden will gain admittance by summer.
+He thanked Austin for America's military support "during this transition time into NATO," which he said has reassured Sweden and helped make the country more secure.

 "We look forward to continuing to advocate for your swift admission to NATO, and we'll work hard to get that done before the summit," Austin said.
 The NATO summit will be in Lithuania in early July.

-Sweden's bid to join NATO remains stalled by opposition from Turkiye and Hungary, even weeks after both nations finally approved Finland's application.
-Sweden and neighbouring Finland jointly applied for NATO membership in May 2022, abandoning decades of non-alignment in the wake of Russia's invasion of Ukraine.
+Sweden's bid to join NATO remains stalled by opposition from Turkey and Hungary, even weeks after both nations finally approved Finland's application.
+The two neighboring Nordic countries jointly applied for NATO membership in May 2022, abandoning decades of non-alignment in the wake of Russia's invasion of Ukraine.

 Austin and Jonson spoke to reporters near the docks at the Musko Naval Base.
-Austin is travelling on the HMS Harnosand, the Visby class corvette warship, between two islands in the southern Stockholm archipelago.
-The US defence secretary watched as Swedish Marines on small combat boats conducted an amphibious landing exercise, the sounds of their guns echoing off the water.
+Afterward, Austin boarded the HMS Harnosand, a Visby-class Corvette warship, for a chilly one-hour journey north to Berga Naval Base, passing by a number of islands in the southern Stockholm archipelago.
+From aboard the ship, the U. S. defense secretary watched as Swedish Marines on small combat boats conducted an amphibious landing exercise, the sounds of their guns echoing off the water.
+Swedish fighter jets and military Black Hawk helicopters made several passes by the ship and a Swedish submarine nosed to the surface, identified only by its telltale periscope.
+Off to the side, as his ship moved by a smaller island, explosions went off, as a Swedish mine-clearing ship showed off its capabilities.

 "It's important to all of us that they make the decision sooner versus later," Austin said.

-The US agreed Monday to sell Turkiye USD 259 million in software it has long sought to upgrade its fleet of US F-16 fighter jets.
-But Turkiye also still wants to buy 40 new F-16s from the US — a sale opposed by some in Congress who want to wait until Turkiye approves Sweden's membership in NATO.
+The U.S. agreed Monday to sell Turkey USD 259 million in software it has long sought to upgrade its fleet of U.S. F-16 fighter jets.
+But Turkey also still wants to buy 40 new F-16s from the U.S. — a sale opposed by some in Congress who want to wait until Turkey approves Sweden's membership in NATO.

-In remarks at the start of their meeting, Jonson thanked Austin for America's continuing military support "during this transition time into NATO," which he said has reassured Sweden and helped make the country more secure.

-Austin's visit to Sweden is the first by a US defence chief since 2000, by then-secretary William Cohen.
-While the US military has long trained with Sweden, it has not been a frequent stop for US defence leaders, since they are more likely to visit with NATO allies — an alliance Sweden has long resisted joining.

-Austin got a sweeping look at Sweden's military, including a tour of the Musko cave complex and its maritime operations centres, followed by an hour-long ride to Berga Naval Base, aboard one of the Navy's Visby-class Corvette ships.
+Austin is the first U.S. defense chief to visit Sweden since William Cohen visited in 2000.
+While the U.S. military has long trained with Sweden, it had not been a frequent stop for U.S. defense leaders, since they were more likely to visit NATO allies.
+Sweden had long resisted joining the alliance.
+Austin got a sweeping look at Sweden's military, including a tour of the Musko cave complex and its maritime operations center, followed by the sail to Berga Naval Base.

 While Sweden has long worked with NATO and is considered a "partner country," it does not enjoy the full protections afforded a member nation — most importantly Article 5 protection.
 That provision of the treaty states that if one member of the alliance is attacked in Europe or North America, it is considered an attack on all.

-The only time the Article 5 mutual defence provision has been invoked was in support of the US after the September 11, 2001, attacks on New York and Washington.
-But in the wake of Russia's invasion of Ukraine in February 2022, a number of European nations feared they could be attacked next — triggering the NATO applications of Finland and Sweden.
+The only time the Article 5 mutual defense provision has been invoked was in support of the U.S. after the Sept.
+11, 2001, attacks on New York and Washington.
+But after Russia's invasion of Ukraine in February 2022, a number of European nations feared they could be attacked next — triggering the NATO applications of Finland and Sweden.

-Finland formally joined the alliance on April 5, just days after Turkiye and Hungary finally voted to ratify Helsinky's application.
+Finland formally joined the alliance on April 5, just days after Turkey and Hungary finally voted to ratify its application.
 A unanimous vote of all 31 alliance members is required to admit new members.

 In response to Finland's formal acceptance, Russia's Foreign Ministry said Moscow "will be forced to take military-technical and other retaliatory measures to counter the threats to our national security arising from Finland's accession to NATO."
 And Kremlin spokesman Dmitry Peskov said Finland's membership reflects the alliance's anti-Russian course and warned that Moscow will respond depending on what weapons NATO allies place there.

-Austin spoke with Turkiye's defence minister, Hulusi Akar, on April 6, and according to a statement from the defence ministry they discussed Finland's NATO membership and "it was emphasised that we always support NATO's Open Door Policy, Finland's membership shows this once again and it is hoped that Sweden will fulfil its commitments as soon as possible."
+Austin spoke with Turkey's defense minister, Hulusi Akar, on April 6, and according to a statement from the defense ministry they discussed Finland's NATO membership and "it was emphasized that we always support NATO's Open Door Policy, Finland's membership shows this once again and it is hoped that Sweden will fulfill its commitments as soon as possible."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)